Scroll to Top

 We pray for comfort to the families and communities impacted by gun violence, and for the will and determination to enact appropriate gun control legislation and promote a culture of safety.

-We pray for an end to armed conflict and lift up the people of Israel, Palestine, Ukraine, Russia, and Sudan in the hope that they can move towards peace and diplomacy.
+We pray for an end to armed conflict, and hope that world leaders can move towards peace and diplomacy.

 We pray for all those negatively affected by climate, environmental, and natural disasters.